19 Fascinating Ruins in Mexico You Need to Visit in 2025

 By Isabella of Boundless Roads

-Situated in the state of Campeche bordering with Quintana Roo in the south and El Peten in Guatemala on the west side, Calakmul is an unmissable place for anyone who loves either archeology or nature, as you get the best of both worlds.
+Situated in the state of Campeche, bordering with Quintana Roo in the south and El Peten in Guatemala on the west side, Calakmul is an unmissable place for anyone who loves either archeology or nature, as you get the best of both worlds.

 Calakmul is one of the largest protected reserves in Mexico and stretches for 7,231 km2 (2,792 sq mi).

-To visit the Biosphere you will need at least one entire day.
 I recommend hiring a guide and starting early in the morning so you have the chance to spot the unique wildlife living in the biosphere.
-If you’re very lucky, you might spot a Jaguar, but even local guides rarely see them.

 After the jungle tour, your guide will take you to the impressive pyramids and explain the history of the ancient Mayan civilization.
-If you choose to go on your own, without a guide, you will still enjoy the magic atmosphere of this place.
-You’ll still be able to see lots of birds and maybe monkeys while hiking to the top of the ancient temples.

-Since it’s far from everything, you will need to plan to spend at least two nights close to the entrance.
 There are lovely jungle hotels in the area for any budget and needs.
-If you have time, extend your stay and take advantage of all the amazing things to do in the area.
-I spent a full week there in an attempt to see everything.
+If you have time, extend your stay and take advantage of all the amazing things you can do in the area.

 13. Ek Balam, Yucatan

-Ek Balam is one of the hundreds of Mayan ruins covering the Yucatan Peninsula and it was once a ruling city of the Mayan Kingdom.
+Ek Balam is one of the hundreds of Mayan ruins covering the Yucatan Peninsula, and it was once a ruling city of the Mayan Kingdom.

-When you visit, you’ll be greeted by defensive walls, arches, a palace, a chapel, a ball court, and an Acropolis.
-The Acropolis is the tallest building and houses the remains of one of the kings of Ek Balam.
 You can climb to the top of the Acropolis to get a closer look at the carved jaguar teeth that guard the entrance to the king’s tomb and also get a breathtaking view over miles of the Yucatan landscape.

 Ek Balam is located near Valladolid in the Yucatan Peninsula.
 There are lots of fun things to do in Valladolid, so it’s worth basing there for easy access to the ruins.
-If you don’t want to use a tour company, you can take a taxi from the corner of Calles 44 and 37.

-The entrance fee for Ek Balam is $423 MXN / $20 USD, and you can expect to spend 1.5-2 hours exploring the ruins.
 If you want to avoid the crowds, go in the morning when most people visit some of the larger ruin sites.

-There are tours of Ek Balam departing from Playa del Carmen and Cancun.
 These excursions also include a stop to swim in a cenote (a must in this part of the world!).

 14. Uxmal, Yucatan